What Is an Effects Loop?

 Volume Drop When Engaging the Loop

 Cause: Level mismatch between your amp's send level and your pedal's input/output level.
-This is the most common effects loop problem.
+This is the most common effects loop problem by a wide margin.

 Fix: Check if your amp has a send level control and adjust it.
 If not, try a pedal with an output level control and boost it.
-A dedicated loop level converter is the nuclear option.
+A dedicated loop level converter is the last resort.

 Noise and Hiss in the Loop

-Cause: Long cable runs in the loop, noisy pedals, or a loop that's boosting the noise floor.
+Cause: Long cable runs in the loop, noisy pedals, or a loop that's amplifying the noise floor.

 Fix: Use the shortest cables possible in the loop.
 Use quality pedals with low noise floors.
-If you're running multiple pedals in the loop, consider a small pedalboard with a dedicated power supply — wall-wart daisy chains are a common noise source.
+If you're running multiple pedals in the loop, consider a small pedalboard with a dedicated isolated power supply.
+Daisy-chained wall warts are a common noise source.

 Tone Suck When Pedals Are Bypassed